 Frequently Asked Questions

 The expression “hard money” refers to the terms of the money borrowed is backed up by a hard asset.
-Collateral that backs up the loan.
-If the borrow defaults, there is a hard asset that the lender can seize to recover the money loaned.
+The collateral that backs up the loan.
+If the borrower defaults, there is a hard asset that the lender can seize to recover the money loaned.
 Typically, the hard asset is real estate.

 The benefit to the investor to use an independent third-party servicing agent is that it creates an extra level of security for the investment.
 When a Loan is brokered from Level 4 Funding, one of the documents provided will be a servicing agreement which will outline the duties to be performed by the servicer.
 Level 4 Funding currently utilizes Evergreen Note Servicing to handle all our servicing needs.
 Evergreen is an independent third party and has no affiliation to Level 4 Funding.

 On a monthly basis, the third-party servicing agent collects the payments from the borrower and sends a check to you, the Deeds of Trust investor.
 This will continue to occur until the Loan is paid off.
 The Evergreen also offers direct deposit.

 How much money do I need to start?
 What is the minimum investment?
 The Level 4 Funding is actively seeking private money sources with at least $50,000 to start.
 Trust Deeds range from $50,000 to $2,000,000.
 However, the average range is between $150,000-200,000.
 Since Level 4 Funding does not pool funds, you would be investing in an entire Trust Deed on your own.